kroma-network/kroma-specs/specs/protocol/deposits.md

     The `overhead` value is dropped as it is no longer used in the [Ecotone L1 fee formula](exec-engine.md#ecotone-l1-cost-fee-changes-eip-4844-da).
   - `scalar` (`uint256`): The L1 fee scalar to apply to L1 cost computation of transactions in this L2 block.
 - Parameters to calculate a validator reward.
-It's only used for [ETH-based Validator System](../deprecated/validator-v1/validator-pool.md), and set to zero in [KRO-based Validator System](./validator-v2/overview.md)
+It was only used for [ETH-based Validator System](../deprecated/validator-v1/validator-pool.md), and had set to zero in [KRO-based Validator System](./validator-v2/overview.md)
   - `validatorRewardScalar` (`uint256`): A number between 0 and 10000.
 A [validator reward][g-validator-reward] is
   calculated with the expression.